- Zebra Collective

 Collective’s aims and ideas

 We are working to re-open Welcome Hall on Fore Street in Devonport as a community run centre.
 The building operated as a community centre until early 2020 when it closed due to the retirement of the manager, on whose goodwill the charity had relied for its continuing operations.
 The Council owns Welcome Hall and is willing to offer a 35 year lease at a low rental to a community led organisation, if we can show that we have local support and a feasible business plan.
 We are currently looking at financial feasibility, building redevelopment and community engagement.
 This bid focuses on community engagement.
 Our work is guided by Asset Based Community Development (ABCD) principles – seeking what is strong in communities and what people can contribute.
-We plan a summer of engagement where we will gather not only the views of local people on what they would like to see happening in Welcome Hall, but also how they can make this happen.
+We plan a period of engagement where we will gather not only the views of local people on what they would like to see happening in Welcome Hall, but also how they can make this happen.
 To work towards this, we have set up a community group of local people who are already active in Devonport to input into planning of the community engagement.
 We have developed a questionnaire to guide conversations and set up a Facebook group which has very quickly attracted 250 members.
 We now need capacity to go out and have these conversations in a variety of local settings.
+We will work with the Community Heritage Network to bring social history into these conversations and look to initiate a project around the social history of Welcome Hall.
 In addition, we plan to run a project where local people will be supported to make a short film describing what Welcome Hall means to people, and their ambitions for it.
 This work is important to ensure that the project is community led from the start, and will also enable us to demonstrate to Plymouth City Council that the local community both wish to see Welcome hall re-opened, and want to be involved in making this happen.

 We will produce a short film and report to show the findings of the community engagement.